CompetentGroove/mcp-chat/memory-bank/productContext.md

 ## User Workflows

-### Authentication Flow
+### Access Flow
-1. Access web interface
+1. Open the web interface
-2. Login with Auth0 (Universal Login or Google)
-3. Gain access to chat data
-4. Maintain session with Auth0 token
+2. Immediately start a new chat or view existing chats (no login required)

 ### Chat Workflow
 1. View list of existing chats